jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

   there isn't any fail-safe way that XlsxWriter can map a Python timezone aware datetime into an Excel datetime in functions such as :func:`write_datetime`.
-As such the user should convert and remove the timezones in some way that make sense according to their requirements.
+As such the user should convert and remove the timezones in some way that makes sense according to their requirements.
 Alternatively the ``remove_timezone`` option can be used to strip the timezone from datetime values.
 The default is ``False``.
 To enable this option use::